GoogleContainerTools/container-diff/README.md

 These analyses can be performed on a single image, or a diff can be performed on two images to compare.
 The tool can help users better understand what is changing inside their images, and give them a better look at what their images contain.

+container-diff is not an officially supported Google project, and is currently in maintenance mode.
+Contributors are welcome!

 ## Installation

 ### macOS